Dixith1/Design-Thinking/information.md

 You have been tasked with investigating this incident to find the possible root causes for the crash.

+Case Study 2:
-Case Study 2 (Big Data Consultant in Complex Data)
+Big Data Consultant in Complex Data

 Case Study 3:
-Starbucks is the world’s largest coffeehouse chain, operating in over 30,000 locations and more than 70 countries.
-Use the reference material provided below and answer the subsequent questions on the marketing mix of Starbucks in India using the 7Ps approach.
+Starbucks

-Case Study 4 (WalStore Supermarket chain)
+Case Study 4:
+WalStore Supermarket chain